-- 11.-(1) Offences against an internationally protected person shall be deemed to be extraditable crimes for the purposes of Parts III and IV of the Extradition Act (Cap.
-103). - (2) For the purposes of the Extradition Act, the expression "extradition crime", in relation to a Convention country that is a declared Commonwealth country, shall be deemed to include relevant offences. - (3) Subject to subsection (4), where no extradition treaty is in force between Singapore and a Convention country that is not a declared Commonwealth country, a notification in the Gazette under section 4 of the Extradition Act may be made applying that Act as if there were an extradition treaty between Singapore and that country. - (4) Where the Extradition Act is applied under subsection (3), that Act shall have effect in relation to that country as if the only extradition crimes under that Act were the relevant offences of that country.

-- (5) Subsection (4) is without prejudice to any other notification made under section 4 of the Extradition Act. - (6) Where -

-- (a) an extradition treaty is in force between Singapore and a Convention country; and - (b) the treaty does not provide for the extradition of persons accused of or convicted of a relevant offence of that country, a notification in the Gazette under section 4 of the Extradition Act (Cap.
-103) may be made applying that Act in relation to that country as if the treaty provided for the matter referred to in paragraph (b).
+- 11.-(1) Offences against an internationally protected person are deemed to be extraditable crimes for the purposes of Parts 3 and 4 of the Extradition Act 1968. - (2) For the purposes of the Extradition Act 1968, the expression "extradition crime", in relation to a Convention country that is a declared Commonwealth country, is deemed to include relevant offences. - (3) Subject to subsection (4), where no extradition treaty is in force between Singapore and a Convention country that is not a declared Commonwealth country, a notification in the Gazette under section 4 of the Extradition Act 1968 may be made applying that Act as if there were an extradition treaty between Singapore and that country. - (4) Where the Extradition Act 1968 is applied under subsection (3), that Act has effect in relation to that country as if the only extradition crimes under that Act were the relevant offences of that country. - (5) Subsection (4) does not affect any other notification made under section 4 of the Extradition Act 1968. - (6) Where - (a) an extradition treaty is in force between Singapore and a Convention country; and - (b) the treaty does not provide for the extradition of persons accused of or convicted of a relevant offence of that country, a notification in the Gazette under section 4 of the Extradition Act 1968 may be made applying that Act in relation to that country as if the treaty provided for the matter referred to in paragraph (b).

-- (7) Where a notification referred to in subsection (6) is made, any limitation, condition, exception or qualification specified in any other notification made under section 4 of the Extradition Act in relation to that country shall, to the extent that it prevents the relevant offence from being considered an extradition crime in relation to that country, be disregarded in the application of that Act in relation to that country. - (8) For the purposes of the Extradition Act - (a) any act, wherever committed, which is a relevant offence of a Convention country which is a declared Commonwealth country, or which is a relevant offence of a Convention country which is not a declared Commonwealth country in the case of which the Extradition Act has been applied by a notification in the Gazette made under section 4 of that Act, shall be deemed to be an offence within the jurisdiction of that country; and - (b) any such offence shall be deemed not to be an offence of a political character. - (9) In this section - "declared Commonwealth country" has the meaning given to that expression in the Extradition Act; - "relevant offence", in relation to a Convention country, means an offence against the law of that country where the act or omission constituting the offence or the equivalent act or omission -
+(7) Where a notification mentioned in subsection (6) is made, any limitation, condition, exception or qualification specified in any other notification made under section 4 of the Extradition Act 1968 in relation to that country must, to the extent that it prevents the relevant offence from being considered an extradition crime in relation to that country, be disregarded in the application of that Act in relation to that country.

+- (8) For the purposes of the Extradition Act 1968 - (a) any act, wherever committed, which is - (i) a relevant offence of a Convention country that is a declared Commonwealth country; or - (ii) a relevant offence of a Convention country that is not a declared Commonwealth country in the case of which the Extradition Act 1968 has been applied by a notification in the Gazette made under section 4 of that Act, is deemed to be an offence within the jurisdiction of that country; and

-- (a) would constitute an offence against an internationally protected person; or - (b) would be such an offence if the description concerned contained a reference to any intent or state of mind on the part of the person committing the offence, or to any circumstance of aggravation, necessary to constitute the offence.
+- (b) any such offence is deemed not to be an offence of a political character. - (9) In this section - "declared Commonwealth country" has the meaning given by the Extradition Act 1968; - "relevant offence", in relation to a Convention country, means an offence against the law of that country where the act or omission constituting the offence or the equivalent act or omission - - (a) would constitute an offence against an internationally protected person; or - (b) would be such an offence if the description concerned contained a reference to any intent or state of mind on the part of the person committing the offence, or to any circumstance of aggravation, necessary to constitute the offence.